chuckhays/madebychuck/about.md

 * I am a software engineer located in the Twin Cities, MN.
 * I am a [co-founder](#reconrobotics) of a miniature robotics company named [ReconRobotics](http://reconrobotics.com).
 * I studied computer science and robotics at the University of Minnesota.
-* My graduate research work was at the [Center for Distributed Robotics](http://distrob.cs.umn.edu), where I was awarded a Master of Science in Computer Science.
+* My graduate research work was done at the [Center for Distributed Robotics](http://distrob.cs.umn.edu), where I was awarded a Master of Science in Computer Science.
 * I worked for Microsoft for 6.5 years as a Senior SDE (software development engineer), from 2008-2014.
 I worked on several projects:
    * [SketchFlow](#sketchflow)
    * [Blend](#blend) - XAML design tools